3kakakhel/arc-grey-theme/README.md

 ### Bug reporting
-If you find a bug, please report it at https://github.com/eti1337/arc-grey-theme/issues
+If you find a bug, please report it [here](https://github.com/eti1337/arc-grey-theme/issues)

 ### Full Preview
 ![A full screenshot of the Arc theme](no)